Here's everything you want to know (Does it hurt? What's the cost?) about medical-grade beauty procedures and prescriptions.

-Thanks to its collagen- and elastin-building capabilities, prescription vitamin A smoothes fine lines and fades sun damage, and it's been used for years to treat teenage acne.
+Thanks to its collagen- and elastin-building capabilities, prescription vitamin A smoothes fine lines and fades sun damage, and it's been used for years to treat teenage and adult acne, alike.
 It can cause some peeling and dryness, so apply it every other night to build your skin's tolerance.
-Or, try over-the-counter versions, which contain lower percentages of retinol and are gentler to sensitive skin.

 3 of 8